iusztinpaul/hands-on-llms/README.md

 ## 1. Building Blocks

-*This is what you will learn within this course* ↓
+*Using the 3-pipeline design, this is what you will learn to build within this course* ↓

 ### 1.1.
 Training Pipeline